ronaldslins2/hyperliquid-trading-bot/README.md

 PAPER_BALANCE=10000
 ```

-## Architecture

-The bot follows SOLID principles:
-- **Single Responsibility**: Each method has one clear purpose
-- **Open/Closed**: Easy to extend with new features without modifying core logic
-- **DRY**: Reusable methods for common operations

 ## Warning

 This bot will automatically buy tokens as soon as they are listed.
 Use at your own risk and only with funds you can afford to lose.